thejasonlee/twitter_clone/README.md

 # Risk Mitigations
 ## Managing technical scope to be achievable
-- Use of Scrum to manage progress, challenges/hurdles, stories
+- 3 week-long sprints with weekly standups to ensure progress on priority user stories without getting stalled with roadblocks.
-- Use Trello to track stories and progress
+- Use Trello to track stories and backlog.
+- Asychronous communication to facilitate team updates within each week.
+- Keeping features simple enough to be useful to users but easy enough for development timeframes (i.e. filter content rather than sophisticated ML modelling)
+- Simplify database data if time constraints require it (i.e. use static data rather than connecting to the Twitter API)

 ## Navigating large time zone differences
 - Leverage Slack/email for asynchronous communication
 - Plan meetings (Zoom) at mutually achievable time
 - Use github to asynchronously managing the code base: https://github.com/jasonweidner/twitter_clone
-- Use Scrum to facilitate progress with asynchronous work
 - Two out of four team members are located in US time zone while two are located in Asia/Pacific region - may be possible to progress around the clock.

 ## Accomodating the skills across the team
-- Choose a technology stack that is as simple as possible but not simpler than what is needed
+- Choose a technology stack that is as simple as possible but not simpler than what is needed (Flask vs Django/Rails/Springboot)
-- Choose a technology stack that leverages the interests and existing skills of the team
+- Choose a technology stack that leverages the interests and existing skills of the team (Python vs Ruby/Java)
 - Choose a project concept that is as simple as possible but not simpler than what is needed to meet project objectives
+  - We discussed the possibility of a Covid-related app, but decided against it because of the challenges associated with data mining/scraping data from existing sources.
-- Distribute components among team members according to their knowledge, skill and previous experience.
+- Distribute user stories among team members according to their knowledge, skill and previous experience.

 # Development method
 We will use a Scrum process with 3 week sprints, with standups weekly.
 While 1 week between standups is a long time, we will be sure to communicate with one another asynchronously to overcome roadblocks.
 At the end of the sprint we will review the progress for each sprint with a sprint retrospective, even if briefly, to assess sprint sizing and story definitions going forward.
 These reviews may occur asynchronously to accomodate the global distribution of team members.